-We present our 2023 outlook for core markets, emerging markets and global credit.
+We present our 2024 outlook for sustainable fixed income, core markets and credit markets.

 We expect 2024 to be a year of domestic consolidation and long-term reform measures, where markets are driven more by Japan-specific events than by global factors.
 After decades of deflation, we see Japan as finally breaking out of this cycle in 2024, as it enters a virtuous cycle of price increases and wage hikes.